fenzor28/SQL-Project-Zorro/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-Execute the data cleaning and transforming techniques learned throughout the program.
+1) Execute the data cleaning and transforming techniques learned throughout the program.
-Create and put into action a quality assurance (QA) procedure to compare and verify the transformed data with the original raw data.
+2) Create and put into action a quality assurance (QA) procedure to compare and verify the transformed data with the original raw data.
-Provide insights into business operations and trends through the analysis of data.
+3) Provide insights and trends through the analysis of data.

 ## Process